 Hopefully, you will take care of these creatures, just the way you take care of other sea creatures.
 And when we say taking care of them, it’s also about taking care of the ocean.
 That’s the least thing you can do to keep a dumbo octopus alive and swim freely.

-You can also show your love to the Ocean by wearing our ATOLEA Ocean-inspired jewelry.
+You can also show your love to the Ocean by wearing our waterproof Octopus Ring.
 We created these unique accessories inspired by our deep love for marine life and the Ocean.

-So dive into our Sea-inspired designs now and make sure to wear them everywhere you go!
+So dive into our Octopus Ring now and make sure to wear them everywhere you go!